matplotlib/matplotlib/doc/faq/troubleshooting_faq.rst

 .. _reporting-problems:

-How do I report a problem?
+Report a problem
 ==========================

-If you are having a problem with matplotlib, search the mailing lists first: There's a good chance someone else has already run into your problem.
+If you are having a problem with matplotlib, search the mailing lists first: there's a good chance someone else has already run into your problem.

 If not, please provide the following information in your e-mail to the